synonymdev/bitcoin-map/backend/README.md

 ```

 The test coverage report will be generated in the `coverage/` directory.

+### 🔄 Continuous Integration

+Tests are automatically run on each pull request and push to the main branch using GitHub Actions.
+The workflow:

+1. Runs all tests
+2. Generates a coverage report
+3. Checks if coverage is above the threshold (75%)
+4. Comments on the PR with the coverage report

+This ensures that all code changes maintain quality and don't break existing functionality.

 For more details about the testing approach and structure, see the [tests README](./src/__tests__/README.md).